 The Voortrekker Monument is a massive historical structure carved out of granite to commemorate and honour the heroes of the Great Trek.
 The monument sits atop a hill overlooking the entire city of Pretoria.
-The historical frieze portrays the warriors of the Great trek in vivid detail while also depicting the daily life and beliefs of the Voortrekkers.
-Thirty-three rays fall on the Cenotaph on the Day of the Vow, which commemorates the victory of the Voortrekkers at the Battle of the Blood River.
+The historical frieze consists of 27 bas-relief panels portraying the history of the Great Trek.
+Thirty-three rays fall on Cenotaph on the Day of the Vow, which commemorates the victory of the Voortrekkers at the Battle of the Blood River.

 Freedom Park Heritage Site & Museum

-The Freedom Park Heritage Site & Museum is a testimony to the countless sacrifices made by the heroes of South Africa throughout history, for South Africa to emerge as a free nation.
+The Freedom Park Heritage Site & Museum is a testimony to the countless sacrifices made by the heroes of South Africa.
 It is a monument built on the cornerstones of human dignity, rights and freedom.
 The Wall of Fame at the park is engraved with the heroes of South African history.
-It is a monument for South Africa to gain closure while at the same time draws inspiration and courage from its past.
+It is a monument for South Africa to gain closure while drawing inspiration and courage from its past.

 Address: 232 Boom St, Daspoort 319-Jr, Pretoria, 0001, South Africa.